RichardORCL/technology-engineering/cloud-infrastructure/virtualization-solutions/oracle-cloud-vmware-solution/workload-migration-to-oci-comprehensive-guide/README.md

 **Workload Migration to OCI Decision tree**

+This diagram assists architects in choosing a migration strategy based on the Source Platform and the desired Target Environment (OCI Native vs. VMware Solution).
+Decision Logic by Source Platform.

 <p align = "center">

 ![Decision tree ](./files/images/Workload_to_OCI_Decision_tree.jpg)

 </p>

-This diagram assists architects in choosing a migration strategy based on the Source Platform and the desired Target Environment (OCI Native vs. VMware Solution).
-Decision Logic by Source Platform

-**VMware vSphere:**

-- Targeting OCVS: Use VMware HCX for seamless, large-scale "lift and shift" without re-architecting.

-- Targeting OCI Native: Use OCM or Rackware to convert VMs into native OCI shapes.

-**Hyper-V or KVM:**

-Targeting OCI Native: Rackware is the primary tool for automated migration.

-Alternative: For specific enterprise requirements, HCX Enterprise (ENT) may be considered.

-**Physical x86 Servers:**

-Rackware is the recommended solution to bridge the gap between physical hardware and the cloud, regardless of whether the target is OCI Native or OCVS.

 **Public Cloud to OCI**